Faculty of Humanities and Social Sciences Registration Instructions

 Information about all the courses in Humanities and Social Sciences (HSS) can be found at the following locations:

-Important information for students registering for HSS 3: The Making of Modern Society:
+Important information for students registering for "HSS-4: The Modern Context: Figures and Topics"

-Closed courses and sections cannot be overloaded.
-Faculty do not have the authority to add additional students to closed sections or courses.
-Please see the HSS Academic Advisor, Professor Ninad Pandit (ninad.pandit@cooper.edu) if a schedule conflict cannot otherwise be resolved.
+- HSS policy dictates that closed courses and sections cannot be overloaded.
+This means class sizes cannot be increased for any reason whatsoever.
+Faculty do not have the authority to add additional students to closed sections or courses, nor can faculty approval result in additional enrollments.
+Students should instead look for at other course offerings for the semester.
+Please see the HSS Academic Advisor, Professor Ninad Pandit, if a schedule conflict cannot otherwise be resolved.

 • Founded by inventor, industrialist and philanthropist Peter Cooper in 1859, The Cooper Union for the Advancement of Science and Art offers education in art, architecture and engineering, as well as courses in the humanities and social sciences.